Apple Vision Pro On Sale: First-Generation Spatial Computing Is Here

 The day has arrived.
 Apple Vision Pro goes on sale today, and the lines outside Apple Stores around the world tell you everything: this is a landmark product launch.
 At $3,499 for the base configuration, this is Apple’s priciest consumer product ever — and first-day reviews are uniformly awed, if not universally enthusiastic about the use cases.

 What reviewers agree on: the display is the best ever put in a consumer headset.
-The M2 + R1 chip combination eliminates perceptible latency.
-EyeSight, the outward display that shows your eyes to people around you, is eerie in the best way.
-The passthrough video is remarkably faithful to real life at close range.
+The M2 + R1 chip combination eliminates perceptible latency, making interactions smooth and fluid.
+EyeSight, the outward display that shows your eyes to people around you, is eerie in the best way, enhancing the sense of connection with those around you while wearing the device.
+The passthrough video is remarkably faithful to real life at close range, allowing users to engage with their surroundings without removing the headset.

 Source: Apple Newsroom